 Union College, chartered by the state of New York in 1795, is one of the nation’s oldest and most distinguished liberal arts colleges.
 Union is a leader in educating students to be engaged, innovative and ethical contributors to a diverse, global and technologically complex society.
-The curriculum emphasizes collaboration with students and faculty who champion their success through small classes and undergraduate research, international study and service learning.
-The student population of approximately 2,200 full-time undergraduates comes from 40 U.S. states and territories and 29 other countries.
-Approximately 19 percent of students identify themselves as members of a multicultural group.
+The Union curriculum emphasizes collaboration with students and faculty through small classes and undergraduate research, interdisciplinary and international study, and service learning.
+The approximately 2,200 full-time undergraduates come from 39 U.S. states and territories and 37 other countries.
+Some 20 percent of students identify themselves as members of a multicultural group.

 The professors are "interested in the lives of their students" and "work to make sure the student gets the academic support needed to succeed," and best of all, "you will never EVER have a teaching assistant instead of a professor at Union."
 Professors have an open door policy to always allow students right on in—"students are their main priority."
 Research opportunities are plentiful—"any professor with a lab is always looking for new recruits"—and a small but strong engineering department ensures that the sciences get a fair shake at a traditionally liberal arts school.
 The school also strives "to create interesting interdisciplinary classes that combine science and humanities in innovative ways."